-It is expected that all Federico students are enrolled for serious educational pursuits and that they will conduct themselves so as to preserve an appropriate atmosphere of learning.
-It is also expected that all students who enroll at The School are willing to assume the responsibilities of citizenship within the student body.
+It is expected that all Federico students are enrolled for serious educational pursuits and that they will conduct themselves accordingly to preserve a positive learning environment.
+It is also expected that all students who enroll at the School are willing to assume the responsibilities of citizenship within the student body.
 Association by such a student is voluntary, and student may withdraw from it at any time that they consider the obligations of membership disproportionate to the benefits.
 While enrolled, students are subject to school policies, rules and regulations that include the prerogative of dismissing those whose conduct is unfavorable to the aims of an institution of higher education.